Sword of Mana: Character design

 The hero was designed to show a lot of skin in order to convey his slave status.
 To help the character stand out when converted to pixel art design, cross patterns were added to the back of his gloves and his shoulder pads.
 For the heroine, her design was guided to make her look both like a warrior and a princess.
-Bogard, who in Final Fantasy Adventure has a “gentlemanly” look was made to look more like a ruffian or hermit.
+Bogard, who in Final Fantasy Adventure has a "gentlemanly" look was made to look more like a ruffian or hermit.

 The Eight Mana Spirits were designed to look like three-dimensional characters from a storybook.
-The Dark Lord, being the brother of Devius, needed a mask in order to hide this part of the plot till later on in the game.
+In order to hide the Dark Lord’s identity, a mask was designed so that this aspect of the plot could remain hidden until later on in the game.
 Game illustrator Shinichi Kameoka stated that he was told to design Julius to look like a neutral character.
 Kameoka stated he also tried to make Julius look “like a girl”.